-4. Uniformity Exemption
+4. Uniformity Exemption for technology related procurements

-The competitive process shall not apply to purchases of software licenses and services that are required to maintain compatibility, functionality, or conformity with existing designs, products, equipment, facilities, systems, software, technologies, standardizations, proprietary product and the like, or to maintain current warranties, "only authorized distributor" circumstances, or contractual obligations deemed to be in the Agency's best interests in the determination of the awarding authority.
+For non-federalized purchases, the competitive process shall not apply to purchases of software licenses/subscriptions and maintenance support services that are required to maintain compatibility, functionality, or conformity with existing designs, products, equipment, facilities, systems, software, technologies, standardizations, proprietary product and the like (i.e., an article of a specified brand or trade name is the only article that will properly meet the needs of SBCTA), or to maintain current warranties, or are the "only authorized distributor".
+All federalized technology purchases shall be in compliance with requirements stipulated by the associated funding source.